HS Code for Hair Extensions in the USA: What Importers Should Know?

 StepWhat to Check

-ProcessingColored, sewn, bonded, packaged, or unfinished
+ProcessingColored, sewn, bonded, packaged, dressed, or unfinished

-CBP rulingsReview similar product classifications
+CBP rulingsReview similar product classification rulings when available

 A wholesale buyer once told us that her shipment was delayed because the product description on the invoice did not match the broker’s classification notes.
 The product itself was not the problem.
 The description was too vague.